i-brad/sticker-maker---whatsApp-bot/Readme.md

 ---

-You can either send an image to the sticker maker whatsApp's number of members.
+You can either send an image to the sticker maker whatsApp's number of sticker-bot(coming soon).
 **Or**
 You can clone this repo and use it for your own purposes or as a reference to building a project install the project.